Why Yahushua the Messiah Had to Die

 Multiple Names of Salvation?

-According to Scriptures, can there be more than one name to call upon for salvation?
+According to Scriptures, is there more than one name that can be called upon for salvation?

 What Name?